-Installers that use another QMS can go forward with their own system.
-Using the templates does not guarantee certification since the focus will be on how good the system has been maintained and completed.
+Installers that use another QMS can go forward with their system.
+Using the templates does not guarantee certification since the focus will be on how well the system has been maintained and completed.

 The Certification Bodies for MCS Installers

-Certification Bodies are third-party organizations that carry out the MCS certification assessment.
+Certification Bodies are third-party organisations that carry out the MCS certification assessment.
 These Certification Bodies are accredited by the United Kingdom Accreditation Service (UKAS).
-They are allowed to assess the installers and products to see if they match the MCS Standards.
+They can assess the installers and products to see if they match the MCS Standards.

-If the Certification Body is not UK-based, they need to be certified by an organization equivalent to UKAS and are part of the Multiparty Lateral Agreement (MLA).
+If the Certification Body is not UK-based, it must be certified by an organisation equivalent to UKAS and be part of the Multiparty Lateral Agreement (MLA).

-Installers who want to be MCS certified will need to contact one of the below mentioned Certification Bodies for their assessment.
+Installers who want to be MCS certified must contact one of the Certification Bodies mentioned below for their assessment.
 These Certification Bodies are –

 - APHC Certification Ltd. – Solar Thermal, Biomass, Heat Pumps